edhirst/PIGWMM/README.md

-# PIGWMM:
-## Permutation-Invariant Gaussian Weight Matrix Models
+# Permutation-Invariant Gaussian Weight Matrix Models
 Fitting &amp; analysis of Permutation-Invariant Gaussian Matrix Models to Neural Network weight matrices.

 We recommend setting up a new environment for running of this package, the process for this is described in `environment/README.md`.